mariushobbhahn/mariushobbhahn.github.io/_drafts/2020-06-01-technocracy.md

 Clearly, I can't cover all - even most - details of an actual implementation of such a system.
 I think a good way to test whether a specific problem you identified with my characterization is valid criticism is to ask whether it could be easily fixed within the system (e.g. a law could be added) or whether it requires changing something inherent to technocracy (e.g. introducing elections).

+TODO: what do I mean by experts and evidence-based policy? -> Should include meta-studies, superforecasting, roll-out at different levels and speeds.
+Don't have blind faith in science or experts.

 ## Flaws of democracy

 In the following I present a list of problems that exist with current implementations of democracies.
 I have sorted them in decreasing order of my personal perceived relevance.